 Here the website for PMVS: https://www.appic.org/Match/Post-Match-Vacancy-Service

-The next application deadline is June 1, 2020, for a Fall 2020 Practicum/Internship start.
+The next application deadline is December 1, 2021, for a Spring 2022 Practicum/Internship start.

 Students just starting their field work or those continuing will need to apply via Meditrek on a quarterly basis.